thunlp/OpenNRE/README.md

 Contributed by [Tianyu Gao](https://github.com/gaotianyu1350), [Xu Han](https://github.com/THUCSTHanxu13), [Shulian Cao](https://github.com/ShulinCao), [Lumin Tang](https://github.com/Tsingularity), [Yankai Lin](https://github.com/Mrlyk423), [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/)

+If you want to learn more about neural relation extraction, visit another project of ours [NREPapers](https://github.com/thunlp/NREPapers).

 **BIG UPDATE**: The project has been completely reconstructed and is faster, more extendable and the codes are easier to read and use now.
 If you need get to the old version, please refer to branch [old_version](https://github.com/thunlp/OpenNRE/tree/old_version).

 New features: